DataDog/leveldb/README.md

-# levigo
+# LevelDB

-levigo is a Go wrapper for LevelDB.
+A Go wrapper for LevelDB, forked from jmhodges/levigo.
 This fork makes levigo go-gettable by including the C++ source for LevelDB, and building it with the Go code.

 This package currently includes LevelDB 1.19, and supports Linux and OS X.
 It should work on Go 1.5 or greater.